-As with anytime we board a ship on embarkation day, we take the stairs since elevators are usually packed.
-We headed up top to get a glimpse of downtown Vancouver and the decks above, since we knew it would be cold, windy, and sometimes rainy throughout the cruise.
+On embarkation day, we always take the stairs.
+If you have ever been on a cruise you know why.
+We headed up top to get a glimpse of downtown Vancouver.
 It was a beautiful day so we found the nearest bar and found a quiet spot just to take in a little Vancouver sun and enjoy the beginning of a wonderful adventure.

-We had a reservation at Giovanni’s Table, which is the Italian speciality restaurant, for dinner and it was magnificent!
-We are huge Italian food fans and the menu was exceptional, our tummies were very happy.
+That night we had a reservation at Giovanni’s Table for dinner and it was magnificent!
+Italian food is by far on the top of our favorite food list.
+The menu was exceptional, our tummies were very happy.
 We finished off the night at our favorite bar (you can already see a theme here) and headed to bed for an early morning of hiking the next day.

 The Salmon Capital of the World: Ketchikan

 After a much needed night of sleep, we woke up to a chilly morning in Ketchikan.
-We quickly got dressed and headed to the main dining room to have a nice sit down breakfast.
-We made small talk with some of the people who we were seated with, which we would see throughout the cruise, and went up to the top deck to gauge what the weather would be like for our hike.
-After putting on a few layers of clothing, including under armour gear, long sleeve shirts, a jacket, and a beanie, we headed off the ship to explore some of the shops near port before having to meet back near the ship for our hike.
+We went downstairs to the main dining room to have breakfast.
+Charlotte and I made small talk with some of the people who we sat with at breakfast.
+After breakfast, we went up to the top deck to gauge what the weather would be like for our hike.
+After putting on a few layers of clothing we headed off the ship.
+We did a little shopping around the port and then met up with our tour group.

-We booked this hike through Royal Caribbean shore excursions.
-We booked all of our excursions on this trip through Royal since it was our first time at these ports, and Alaska of course, so we wanted to make sure we didn’t have to worry about anything while on the excursions and can enjoy the moments.
+All of our excursions on this trip were booked through Royal since it was our first time at these ports, and Alaska of course, so we wanted to make sure we didn’t have to worry about anything while on the excursions and can enjoy the moments.

-After a 15-20 minute ride through part of the town, and on the only real road that leads in and out of Ketchikan, we arrived at our starting point for the hike.
+After a 15-20 minute ride we arrived at our starting point for the hike.
 Our tour guide was absolutely amazing, she grew up in the town and hikes the same trail just for fun so she was an expert.
-She told us about every plant, the unique terraine and facts about that beautiful rainforest.
-The hike was about an hour and a half long with mulitple stops for a break and a great view.
+She told us about every plant, the unique terrain and facts about that beautiful rain forest.
+The hike was about an hour and a half long with multiple stops for a break and a great view.

 Icy Straight Point

 We pulled into Icy Straight Point about a half an hour later then scheduled due to the late departure the day before in Ketchikan.
-The forecast said it was going to be a cold, windy, and rainy day, so we made sure we had on an extra layer or two and our rain jackets/pants just incase it got a little heavier at times.
+The forecast said it was going to be a cold, windy, and rainy day.
+We made sure we had on an extra layer and had our rain jackets/pants just in case.
 Charlotte came very prepared as you can see below!

 We were one of the first off the ship which is always an exciting time, since you dont have to wait in the long lines to get off the ship.
 We are impatient people, waiting around is not something we particularly like, then again who does?
-It was a little confusing when we got to the excursion depot, and honestly we thought we missed our excursion since everyone was kind of caught off guard with the timing of everything since we pulled into port late.
+It was confusing when we got to the excursion depot.
+Honestly we thought we missed our excursion.
+Everyone was kind of caught off guard with the timing of everything since we pulled into port late.
 Eventually we found other cruisers on our excursion and headed off.

-It was about a 25 minute drive up a unpaved road in which the last 5 minutes were on a dirt road inbetween bushes and on the side of a mountain; thrilling but kind of scary at the same time.
+It was a 25 minute drive up a unpaved road.
+The last 5 minutes were on a dirt road in between bushes and on the side of a mountain; thrilling but kind of scary at the same time.
 There were only about 10 of us on the hike, including our tour guide.
-We all got off the van and proceeded on our 2.5 mile hike, roundtrip.
+We all got off the van and proceeded on our 2.5 mile hike, round trip.